BestTimesToVisit.com Logo

 Getting Around El Salvador

-These are repurposed US school buses that form the backbone of intercity travel in El Salvador.
-They're a vibrant, chaotic, and incredibly affordable way to see the country, connecting most towns and cities.
+These are repurposed US school buses, the backbone of intercity travel in El Salvador.
+They're vibrant, often packed, and offer a truly local experience connecting most towns and cities.
+Perfect for budget travelers wanting to see the countryside.

 Ride-sharing Apps (Uber/DiDi)

-Available in San Salvador and some surrounding areas, Uber and DiDi offer a convenient and transparent way to get around the capital.
-They provide a safer alternative to flagging down taxis, especially at night.
+Uber and DiDi operate in San Salvador and some surrounding areas, offering a convenient and often safer alternative to taxis, especially at night.
+They provide fixed pricing and GPS tracking for peace of mind.

 Rental Cars

-Renting a car offers the most flexibility, especially if you plan to explore off-the-beaten-path destinations or travel extensively.
-Major international rental companies operate at the airport and in San Salvador.
+Renting a car offers the most flexibility, especially if you plan to explore off-the-beaten-path destinations or visit multiple surf spots along the coast.
+Major rental agencies are available at the airport and in San Salvador.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.